UGround: Towards Unified Visual Grounding with Unrolled Transformers: Experiment

 \subsection{Comparison with the State-of-the-Art}

 \textbf{Results on ReasonSeg Dataset.} In Table~\ref{table:reason_seg}, UGround achieves competitive performance compared with the recent state-of-the-art RSVP-GPT.
 On the ReasonSeg validation set, UGround-7B improves over RSVP-GPT by +1.4\% gIoU and +9.0\% cIoU.
 On the test set, UGround surpasses RSVP-GPT by +3.3\% gIoU and +5.4\% cIoU.
-At the larger scale, UGround-13B further pushes the state of the art, outperforms READ-13B by up to +2.8\% gIoU and +2.7\% cIoU.
-These results validate UGround’s effectiveness in complex reasoning-oriented segmentation. \textbf{Results on RefCOCO(+/g) Dataset.} In Table~\ref{table:refer_seg}, UGround-7B achieves overall stronger performance compared with the recent state-of-the-art POPEN-7B.
-On RefCOCO, UGround surpasses POPEN-7B by +1.3\% (val), +1.5\% (testA), and +3.6\% (testB), establishing clear new records across all splits.
-On the RefCOCOg dataset, UGround standout on test with a score of 76.1\%, marking a +0.5\% improvement over POPEN-7B.
-These results highlight that UGround consistently outperforms POPEN-7B on most benchmarks. \textbf{Results on gRefCOCO Dataset.} In Table ~\ref{tab:gres}, UGround-7B achieves substantially stronger performance compared with the recent state-of-the-art GSVA-7B (ft) on the gRefCOCO dataset.
-On the validation set, UGround improvies over GSVA-7B (ft) by +5.99\% gIoU, +2.27\% cIoU, and +12.10\% N-acc, respectively.
+At the larger scale, UGround-13B further pushes the state of the art, reaching 67.9\% gIoU / 74.9\% cIoU on val and 65.0\% gIoU / 65.5\% cIoU on test, outperforms READ-13B by up to +2.8\% gIoU and +2.7\% cIoU.
+These results validate UGround’s effectiveness in complex reasoning-oriented segmentation. \textbf{Results on RefCOCO(+/g) Dataset.} In Table~\ref{table:refer_seg}, UGround-7B achieves stronger overall performance than the recent state-of-the-art GLaMM-7B.
+On RefCOCO, UGround surpasses GLaMM-7B by +1.1\% on val and +0.8\% on testB.
+On RefCOCO+, it exceeds GLaMM-7B by +1.0\% on testB and remains competitive on val and testA.
+On RefCOCOg, UGround reaches 76.1\% on test(U), improving +1.2\% over GLaMM-7B, highlighting its generalization across classical referring expression segmentation benchmarks. \textbf{Results on gRefCOCO Dataset.} In Table ~\ref{tab:gres}, UGround-7B achieves substantially stronger performance compared with the recent state-of-the-art GSVA-7B (ft) on the gRefCOCO dataset.
+On the validation set, UGround improves over GSVA-7B (ft) by +5.99\% gIoU, +2.27\% cIoU, and +12.10\% N-acc, respectively.
 On Test A, UGround surpasses GSVA-7B (ft) by +3.21\% gIoU, +0.94\% cIoU, and +8.62\% N-acc.
+On Test B, UGround also outperforms the previous SOTA across all metrics.
 These results demonstrate that UGround not only reflects its strength in multi-object segmentation but also excels in correctly identifying empty targets (N-acc).